wger-project/wger/README.rst

 Then just open http://localhost:8000 and log in as: **admin**, password **admin**

 Alternatively, there are docker images for development as well, ``wger/devel`` and ``wger/devel-fedora``.
-Both images contain an instance of the application running with django's development server using a sqlite database and  can be used to quickly setup a development instance (vim and tmux are already installed).
+Each image contains an instance of the application running with django's development server using a sqlite database and can be used to quickly setup a development instance (vim and tmux are already installed).
 The only difference is that devel has an ubuntu base image while devel-fedora uses fedora.